Top arrow pointing up

 Jan 22, 2025.
 News

-SAN FRANCISCO, CALaserNetUS, in partnership with the LaserNetUS Intense-light USers Engagement Committee (I-USE), is happy to announce it has completed the selection process for its new Student Ambassador Program and is thrilled to introduce two highly-qualified candidates chosen to represent the network as LaserNetUS’s first Student Ambassadors: Elias Catrix and Griffin Glenn.
+SAN FRANCISCO, CALaserNetUS, in partnership with the LaserNetUS Intense-light USers Engagement (I-USE) Committee, is happy to announce it has completed the selection process for its new Student Ambassador Program and is thrilled to introduce two highly-qualified candidates chosen to represent the network as LaserNetUS’s first Student Ambassadors: Elias Catrix and Griffin Glenn.

 LaserNetUS's First Student Ambassadors Elias Catrix (left) and Griffin Glenn (right)